 Cancer screening is a powerful tool for preventing and catching cancer early, when treatment is most effective.

 If you are trans or non-binary, routine screening remains an essential part of looking after your health.
-Rather than being determined by your gender identity, cancer screening is based on the body parts you currently have, any hormone therapies you use and whether your circumstances fit with the eligibility criteria which varies between screening programme.
+Rather than being determined by your gender identity, current cancer screening programmes are based on the body parts you currently have, any hormone therapies you use and whether your circumstances fit with the eligibility criteria which varies between screening programme.

 Recently, the Equality and Human Rights Commission (EHRC) published updated draft guidance for health services.
-If you have questions about how this guidance might affect your care, or if you feel you are facing any barriers, the best approach is to find out how it applies to your situation and speak directly with your GP.
+If you have questions about how this guidance might affect your care, or if you feel that the changes outlined in the new guidance means you will face additional barriers, the best approach is to reach out to gender specialists and speak directly with your GP.

 Why medical records matter

-For many trans individuals, navigating routine invitations can be complicated.
-If you have updated your gender marker on your GP records, automated screening systems might not match your current anatomy, meaning vital invitations could be missed.
-Because of this, it is highly recommended to proactively manage your care and check with your GP surgery to ensure you are on the correct screening lists.
+For many trans and gender diverse people, navigating routine screening invitations can be complicated.
+If you have updated your gender marker on your GP records, you may be sent invitations irrelevant to your current anatomy and likewise miss vital invitations.
+Because of this, it is highly recommended to proactively manage your care and arrange with your GP surgery to ensure you are on the correct screening lists.

 A quick guide to what you need